Milliradian: Units for target size and range

 While a radian is defined as an angle on the unit circle where the arc and radius have equal length, a milliradian is defined as the angle where the arc length is one thousandth of the radius.
-Therefore, when using milliradians for range estimation, the unit used for target distance needs to be thousand times as large as the unit used for target size.
-Metric units are particularly useful in conjunction with a mrad reticle because the mental arithmetic is much simpler with decimal units, thereby requiring less mental calculation in the field.
-Using the range estimation formula with the units meters for range and millimeters for target size it is just a matter of moving decimals and do the division, without the need of multiplication with additional constants, thus producing fewer rounding errors.
+Therefore, when using milliradians for range estimation, the unit used for target distance needs to be one thousand times as large as the unit used for target size.
+Metric units are particularly useful in conjunction with an mrad reticle because the mental arithmetic is much simpler with decimal units, thereby requiring less mental calculation in the field.
+Using the range estimation formula with the units meters for range and millimeters for target size, it is just a matter of moving decimals and dividing, without the need for multiplication with additional constants, thus producing fewer rounding errors.